NateM03/Gym/README.md

 # Morelifts - Workout Generator & Social Fitness Platform

-YoMamaLifts is a full-stack fitness application that generates personalized workout plans, tracks progress with gamification (XP, levels, streaks), and includes social features like following friends and leaderboards.
+MoreLifts is a full-stack fitness application that generates personalized workout plans, tracks progress with gamification (XP, levels, streaks), and includes social features like following friends and leaderboards.

 ## Features